Man in West Virginia jail dies of ‘self-inflicted injury’ - NewsBreak

-CHARLESTON, W.Va.
-(WOWK) — A man being held in the South Central Regional Jail died on Monday from a “self-inflicted injury,” according to officials.
+CHARLESTON, WV (WOWK) — A man being held in the South Central Regional Jail died on Monday from a “self-inflicted injury,” according to officials.

 Officials say this incident is under investigation by the Department of Corrections and Rehabilitation Criminal Investigation Division and the West Virginia State Police.
 Copyright 2023 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.